weaversa/cryptol-course/labs/Demos/Sudoku.md

 > Cryptol is a language tailored for cryptographic algorithms.
 Sudoku
 > is a popular puzzle the reader is no-doubt already familiar with.
 > We will offer no deep reason why anyone should try to solve Sudoku
-> in Cryptol; other than the very fact that it’d be a shame if we
+> in Cryptol; other than the very fact that it'd be a shame if we
-> couldn’t!
+> couldn't!
 Needless to say, Cryptol has not been designed for
 > encoding search algorithms.
 Nonetheless, some of the features of
 > Cryptol and its associated toolset make it extremely suitable for
 > expressing certain constraint satisfaction problems very concisely;